leark/mr-robogers-neighborhood/README.md

 Code: beepBoop(5);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]

-Test10: "It should return reversed array if reverse switch is toggled"
+Test10: "It should return reversed array if reverse is true"
-Code: beepBoop(5);
+Code: beepBoop(5, "", true);
 Expected Output: [5, 4, "Won't you be my neighbor?""Boop!", "Beep!", 0]

 ```